newrelic/nr-reports/README.md

 * If a [manifest file](#manifest-file) is specified, add all properties from the `parameters` property for the template report being rendered to the set.
-* If no [manifest file](#manifest-file) is specified and a [values file](#values-file) is specified, add all properties from the top-level JSON object in the values file to the set.
+* If no [manifest file](#manifest-file) is specified and a [values file](#values-file) is specified, add all properties from the top-level object in the values file to the set.
 * If the report is being run [from a Lambda](#using-the-aws-lambda-function) function,
   * If a `body` property is present in the `event` object passed to the